Getting the most from your basil

 Cut the growing tips when they are big enough to eat, and use them as a topping or a garnish.
 Make your cut right above two larger opposing leaves, or just above the set of baby twin leaves coming from the base where the double leaves connect to the main stem.
 Those baby leaves will each become two additional growing tips.
 If you don’t see the baby leaves yet, you will soon.

 Cutting off the flower is called deadheading, most flowers will produce more and longer blooms if you deadhead them.
-See our tip on deadheading flowers.
+Read more about deadheading flowers here.